What Is Continuous Integration Software and How Does It Work?

 Automated Build and Test Pipelines

-A CI system should support fully automated builds and tests, allowing developers to catch issues before they reach production.
+A CI system should support fully automated builds and tests.
+This allows developers to catch issues before they reach production.

 Parallel Execution and Distributed Builds